dentarg/auth0-blog/_posts/2018-05-15-ruby-on-rails-killer-workflow-with-docker-part-1.md

 Now that you have Guard, you are presented with a problem.
 The container needs to run `rails server` and also `guard` watcher.

-But docker allows only one command per service.
+But Docker allows only one command per service.
 Here comes `foreman` gem you've installed earlier, along with `guard`.

 Foreman takes a `Procfile` with multiple commands and runs them all.
-With that capability, you can ask docker to run just Foreman and it will take care of rest of the commands.
+With that capability, you can ask Docker to run just Foreman and it will take care of rest of the commands.

 First stop is to set up a `Procfile.dev`.
 It looks like this: